Red Bee Media: 2021 London Broadcast Centre incident

 Red Bee Media's broadcast centre in London was evacuated on 25 September 2021 following a fire alarm.
 The fire extinguisher system caused damage to servers and storage devices that resulted in national television channels going off air during primetime.
 Channel 4, Channel 5, BT Sport, JSTV, More4, Film4, E4, 4Music, The Box, Box Hits, Kiss, Magic and Kerrang! were impacted.
 Live continuity announcements for BBC channels were also taken off air.
-Accessibilty services such as subtitles and audio description tracks were also severely disrupted, with some features not becoming available again until mid-November.
+Accessibility services such as subtitles and audio description tracks were also severely disrupted, with some features not becoming available again until mid-November.
 This caused several people depending on these services to complain to the UK broadcasting industry regulator Ofcom.